 One thing to note is that the emulsion and film base felt very “soft” immediately out of the tank.
 The emulsion was not scratched but I felt it best to minimse any dust in the environment during hanging, just in case it became embedded on the film.

-I used Vuescan to scan the negatives to TIFF at 1600dpi, added a light unsharp mask and removed a small amount of dust spots in Photoshop.
+I used Vuescan to scan the negatives to TIFF at 1600dpi, added a light unsharp mask and removed a small number of dust spots in Photoshop.

 I have provided six scenes here for review.
 The first four include +/- 1-stop brackets plus four filtered examples.
 The final two samples provide +/- bracketing examples only.